Multitasking:- Execution of more than one task simultaneously is called multi-tasking.

 //code to perform task by thread

 Life-cycle of a thread:- Life cycle of a thread managed by Thread scheduler.
-It is a of the JVM.
+It is a component of the JVM.

 The Operating system controls the thread scheduler.
 A Thread can be in one of the following five phases at a time: